Museum Extends Passenger Service on Las Vegas Hoover Dam Railroad

 But the museum’s trains arrived three years too late to make the trip into the heart of Henderson.
 That’s because the tracks were paved over to widen a street — ironically named Railroad Pass Road — in 1998.
 (It happens to be the location of the Railroad Pass Casino, Nevada’s oldest continuously operating gambling establishment.)

-When Interstate 11 was built in 2018, it included a railroad bridge that reconnected the two severed ends of the railroad spur.
+When Interstate 11 was constructed in 2018, it included a railroad bridge over it that reconnected the two severed ends of the railroad spur.

 After years of red tape and negotiations, and then waiting out the pandemic, Thursday evening’s train was finally able to make the first trip across that bridge.